OpenACC/openacc-best-practices-guide/02-Porting.markdown

 processors, however, are designed to execute fine-grained threads, which are short-lived and execute a minimal amount of work each.
-These parallel architectures achieve high throughput by trading single-threaded performance in favor several orders in magnitude more parallelism.
+These parallel architectures achieve high throughput by trading single-threaded performance in favor of several orders in magnitude more parallelism.
 This means that when accelerating an application with OpenACC, which was primarily designed for use with these parallel accelerators, it may be necessary to refactor the code to favor tightly-nested loops with a significant amount of data reuse.
 In many